This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - You can swap the active dry yeast for instant yeast.

-- Light brown sugar or granulated sugar can be used instead of dark brown and raw cane sugar.
+- Light brown or granulated sugar can be used instead of dark brown and raw cane sugar.

 Frequently Asked Questions